sachinks45/useless_project_temp/README.md

 _The main interface of the Ammavan Advice Authenticator._

 ![Analysis Result](2nd_image.png)
-_The AI's sarcastic analysis and recommended action after processing the advice._
+_A demonstration of the input feature._

 ![Voice Input Feature](3rd_image.png)
-_A demonstration of the advanced voice input feature._
+_The AI's sarcastic analysis and recommended action after processing the advice._

  ## 🔄 Workflow Diagram